Efficient Robotic Object Search via HIEM: Hierarchical Policy Learning with Intrinsic-Extrinsic Modeling: Related Work

-Notably, many of the previous works assume that the robot can access the full information of the environments during the training time, either by defining the reward function with the distance between the robot's current location and the target location \cite{mousavian2019visual,wang2018look,wang2019reinforced}, and/or adopting shortest path as the supervised signal for pre-training \cite{das2018embodied, das2018neural, gordon2018iqa,anderson2018vision,wang2019reinforced, yu2019multi}.
-Nevertheless, for applications in real-world environments, collecting all the information is unarguably expensive and sometimes impractical. {\it We would like to stress upon the point that our model does not assume any environment information available even during the training stage, which makes our object search task significantly more challenging to excel.}
+Notably, many of the previous works address the sparse reward issue by introducing additional supervision under the assumption that the robot can access the full information of the environments during the training time, such as defining the reward function with the distance between the robot's current location and the target location (a.k.a. reward shaping) \cite{wu2018building,mousavian2019visual}, adopting shortest path as the supervised signal for pre-training \cite{das2018embodied,wang2019reinforced}, and/or gradually increasing the distance between robot's starting location and the target location (a.k.a. curriculum learning) \cite{das2018neural,kulhanek2019vision}.
+Nevertheless, for applications in real-world environments, collecting all the information is unarguably expensive and sometimes impractical. {\it We would like to stress upon the point that our model does not assume any environment information available even during the training stage, which makes our object search task significantly more challenging.}